julielesage/Marvel_frontend/README.md

 **5 pages are availables :**

 Sign_up
-Characters(home)   + Pagination
+Characters(home)   + Pagination.
 Comics + Pagination
-OneHeroComics : all comics talking about this character Favorites : storage in Cookies
+OneHeroComics : all comics talking about this character.
+Favorites : storage in Cookies

 -- plus 1 modal LogIn